conference-websites/SIGCOMM-2017/README.md

 You should receive further instructions from ACM on how to upload content to the server when your account is setup.

-## Advice and Future Enhancement Ideas from 2016 Web Chairs
+## Advice and Future Enhancement Ideas from 2017 Web Chairs

-TODO
+One thing that would really be good to automate is creation of "schedule-at-glance".
+Right now, it was generated from a google spreadsheet more or less by hand and close to conference dates there are a number of modifications you may expect there.

+Consider adding support for mobile apps.

+Some of the styling in the program doesn't look too good on mobiles, especially when links to papers/slides are added.
+Consider hacking jquerymobile to make visualization a bit better.